needle-mirror/com.unity.entities/Documentation~/chunk_iteration_job.md

+---
+uid: ecs-ijobchunk
+---

 # Using IJobChunk

 You can implement IJobChunk inside a JobComponentSystem to iterate through your data by chunk.
 The JobComponentSystem calls your Execute() function once for each chunk that contains the entities that you want the system to process.
 You can then process the data inside each chunk, entity by entity.

 Iterating with IJobChunk requires more code setup than does IJobForEach, but is also more explicit and represents the most direct access to the data, as it is actually stored.

-Another benefit of using iterating by chunks is that you can check whether an optional component is present in each chunk (with Archetype.Has<T>) and process all the entities in the chunk accordingly.
+Another benefit of using iterating by chunks is that you can check whether an optional component is present in each chunk (with Archetype.Has&lt;T&gt;) and process all the entities in the chunk accordingly.

 The steps involved in implementing an IJobChunk Job include: